ArjunSNair00/CodeMaaman_Frontend_project/README.md

 Text can be either randomized or be given from input

-upcoming feature: ability to use your own drawings or png files for the emoji parts, and to download the emojis in batch or single file.
+upcoming feature: ability to use your own drawings or png files for the emoji parts, and to download random emojis in batch or single file.